stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/07-deploy-the-app-to-openshift.md

 Wait for the build and deploy to complete:

 ``oc rollout status -w dc/coolstore``{{execute T1}}

+This command will be used often to wait for deployments to complete.
+Be sure it returns success when you use it!
+You should eventually see `replication controller "coolstore-1" successfully rolled out`.

 > If the above command reports `Error from server (ServerTimeout)` then simply re-run the command until it reports success!